timwilliate/engineering-blog/_posts/2015-05-27-secret-stdin-slurper.md

 As a first pass, we decided to have the helper BASH script we use to spin up and manage state of our CloudFormation stacks simply wait for the stack creation to complete and then issue fleet commands via SSH.
-We created a file that contained the list of unit files we wanted the script to spin up alongside the template used to create the stack.
-So if our template is called `vpc-default.json`, then we would create a file called `vpc-default.services` with contents something like this:
+Alongside the template used to create the stack, we created a file that contained the list of unit files we wanted the script to spin up.
+So if our template is called `vpc-default.json`, then we would create a file called `vpc-default.services` with contents something like
+this:

 ```
 kibana